 |Integration with Accounting Systems||√|

 In addition, task statuses in Trello are fully customizable.
-You can use “List” (like tasks groups) or “Label” to represents the task statuses.
-Meanwhile, in Freedcamp, there are only 3 task statuses which can’t be customized: No Progress, In Progress, and Completed.
+You can use “List” (like task groups) or “Label” to represents the task statuses.
+Meanwhile, in Freedcamp, there are only 3 task statuses that can’t be customized: No Progress, In Progress, and Completed.